Eirliani is the Executive Director of YAKIN (Youth, Adult Survivors & Kin In Need). She

 9. You are currently working to help the homeless children in India.
 How has COVID-

-19 affected them and what measures are you taking?
+19 affected them, and also, what measures are you taking?

 Eirliani – The Nobel laureate has launched a campaign to help street children and the homeless in